Vitamin B6: Hormonal Balancing and Mood Enhancer

 -

-Heart Health: Vitamin B6 may aid healthy cardiovascular health and reduce the risk of heart disease by helping to regulate homocysteine levels.
+Heart Health: Vitamin B6 may aid healthy cardiovascular health and reduce the risk of cardiovascular disease by helping to regulate blood homocysteine and support homocysteine lowering.

 -